happyandslow/happyandslow.github.io/_posts/2025-04-25-incremental.md

 <img src="/images/blogs/glaive-3-mid-updated.png" alt="legal" width="800"/>

-In more complex multi-hop QA, we can still trace how output depends on intermediate reasoning.
+In a more complex scenario like multi-hop QA, we can still trace how output depends on intermediate reasoning.
 Here’s an example from [2WikiMultiHopQA](https://huggingface.co/datasets/xanhho/2WikiMultihopQA) using [deepseek-ai/DeepSeek-R1-Distill-Qwen-7B](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-7B):

 <img src="/images/blogs/film-original.png" alt="legal" width="1000"/>

 Blue/red boxes highlight direct facts.
 The yellow box shows the final reasoning step.
 The model first extracts two key facts before comparison—following the "bridge entity and comparison" pattern in [2WikiMultiHopQA](https://aclanthology.org/2020.coling-main.580.pdf).
+The blue and red boxes both show higher attention scores compared to other sentences in the prompt (except for the question).

+I also noticed that in general, sentence that contains numbers (e.g., time) typically triggers higher attention score.
+In this case, the green box has higher attention score than blue boxes in the same row, despite the relevance.
+This could impact accuracy of dependency detection if attention score is used to track correlation chains.

 <img src="/images/blogs/2wiki-bridge.png" alt="2wiki" width="600"/>